Mobile firm Orange teams up with mBank in Poland

-WARSAW (Reuters) - Poland’s largest telecoms operator Orange Polska OPL.WA and the country’s No.4 lender mBank MBK.WA have teamed up to launch a mobile service aimed at boosting revenue and retaining customers in competitive markets, they said on Thursday.
+WARSAW, Oct 2 (Reuters) - Poland’s largest telecoms operator Orange Polska and the country’s No.4 lender mBank have teamed up to launch a mobile service aimed at boosting revenue and retaining customers in competitive markets, they said on Thursday.

 The collaboration gives clients of both groups access to cheaper credit and helps lower their telephone bills.

-“We expect to gain around 1 million clients in three years,” said Cezary Stypulkowski, who heads mBank, a Polish unit of Germany’s Commerzbank (CBKG.DE).
+“We expect to gain around 1 million clients in three years,” said Cezary Stypulkowski, who heads mBank, a Polish unit of Germany’s Commerzbank.

 “If revenue is comparable to current levels, we’re talking a few hundred million zlotys of additional income in the third year.”

-“We expect that after three years this offer will contribute the equivalent of several percent of our current total revenue,” added Bruno Duthoit, chief executive at the local unit of France’s Orange (ORAN.PA).
+“We expect that after three years this offer will contribute the equivalent of several percent of our current total revenue,” added Bruno Duthoit, chief executive at the local unit of France’s Orange.

 With around 57 million SIM cards and 38.5 million bank accounts in a country of 38 million people, Poland is becoming a tougher market for both banks and telecoms firms.